transitiverobotics/transitive/cloud/homepage/docs/Hosted/getting-started.md

 :::tip About system dependencies

-Some users may wonder how Transitive Robotics handles dependencies given that the robot-agent is running as an ordinary user without `sudo` priviledges.
+Some users may wonder how Transitive Robotics handles dependencies given that the robot-agent is running as an ordinary user without `sudo` privileges.
 The answer is that the agent locally installs required Ubuntu packages that are not already found on the system.
 These packages are placed in subfolders of `~/.transitive` and are shared between capabilities.

 :::